-We have audited the financial statements of the business-type activities and discretely presented component unit of Graham County Community College District as of and for the year ended June 30, 2010, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 28, 2011.
+We have audited the financial statements of the business-type activities and discretely presented component unit of Graham County Community College District as of and for the year ended June 30, 2011, which collectively comprise the District's basic financial statements, and have issued our report thereon dated March 16, 2012.
 We conducted our audit in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Other auditors audited the financial statements of the Eastern Arizona College Foundation, the discretely presented component unit, as described in our report on the District's financial statements.
-The financial statements of the Eastern Arizona College Foundation of the results of the other auditors' testing of internal control over financial reporting and compliance and other matters that are reported on separately by those other auditors.
+The financial statements of the Eastern Arizona College Foundations in accordance with Government Auditing Standards.
+This report includes our consideration of the results of the other auditors' testing of internal control over financial reporting that are reported on separately by those other auditors.
 However, this report, insofar as it relates to the results of the other auditors, is based solely on the report of the other auditors.